oneapi-src/oneTBB/doc/main/tbb_userguide/Advanced_Topic_Other_Kinds_of_Iteration_Spaces.rst

 equivalent, even on a single processor.

-Also, ``blocked_range2d`` allows to use different value types across its first dimenstion (called "rows") and the second one ("columns").
+Also, ``blocked_range2d`` allows to use different value types across its first dimension (called "rows") and the second one ("columns").
 That allows combining indexes, pointers, and iterators into a joint iteration space.
 The method functions ``rows()`` and ``cols()`` return corresponding dimensions in the form of a ``blocked_range``.